Error-331/code_tests/docs/marketing/traffic_arbitrage/sms_activation/sms_activation_shops.md

 Features:

-A large number of countries
+- A large number of countries;
-Many supported services
+- Many supported services;
-Clear interface
+- Clear interface;
-When replenishing, a certain package of credits is purchased.
+- When replenishing, a certain package of credits is purchased;

 ## SIMOnline

 Link: https://simonline.su/ru

-SMS reception online is carried out on Ukrainian numbers.
+- SMS reception online is carried out on Ukrainian numbers;
-Not all functions of the service work.
+- Not all functions of the service work;
-One of the advantages is the ability to receive SMS for free.
+- One of the advantages is the ability to receive SMS for free;

 Features:

-Public numbers for free SMS reception
+- Public numbers for free SMS reception;
-Pages take a long time to load
+- Pages take a long time to load;
-Some functionality does not work.
+- Some functionality does not work;
-Only Ukrainian numbers
+- Only Ukrainian numbers;
-Problems may arise when working from the Russian Federation
+- Problems may arise when working from the Russian Federation;

 ## 365SMS